jmal98/ec2-exporter/README.md

 # Amazon Elastic Compute Cloud (EC2) Exporter

 A Prometheus exporter for Amazon EC2 metrics and conditions.
-While there is the official Prometheus [Cloudwatch Exporter](https://github.com/prometheus/cloudwatch_exporter), this exporter is a simplified version collecting a subset of the information from EC2 with additional details, while not incurring the cost of using the Cloudwatch API.
+While the official Prometheus [Cloudwatch Exporter](https://github.com/prometheus/cloudwatch_exporter) is pretty good, this exporter is a scaled back version collecting a subset of the information from EC2 resource types, while not incurring the cost of using the Cloudwatch API.

 ### Build